Artemis37/copilot-template/Frontend/INSTRUCTIONS.md

 # Product Management UI Instructions

-This document provides instructions for implementing a product management UI based on the reference design shown in `src/assets/product-ui-reference.png`.
+This document provides instructions for implementing a product management UI.
 The UI should be implemented using Angular and will integrate with a backend API for full CRUD functionality.

 ## Overview